entzmingerc/rudiments/README.md

 Each track has a fixed length pitch sequence of 4.
 Each step will offset the current note by either 0, +5, +7, or +12 semitones.
 Each time a trigger occurs, it will step forward 1 step in the pitch sequence.
 For example, the default note is 60 which is middle C. If the offset sequence is 0, +5, 0, +12, then you will hear midi note sequence 60, 65, 60, 72.
 Turn E3 to the right to increment all offsets, which would result in a sequence +5, +7, +5, 0 instead.
 If you turn E3 to the left, then for each step there is a 50% chance the offset will increment.
 Press a pad on the grid (columns 12 - 15) to increment the offset of a step.
 Pressing K2 only resets the trigger sequencer.

 ## Grid Control
-Tap in & clear rhythms with 1-4, nudge synth parameters up & down with 5-10.
-Randomize the synth voice with 15
 ![Grid Control](grid-rudiments.PNG)

+Tap in & clear rhythms with 1-4, nudge synth parameters up & down with 5-11, set pitch offset sequence with 12-15, randomize the synth voice with 16.

 Column Pads (left to right)
 1. Clear all triggers